chcl/for-copy-----UNICA-REGRA/README.md

 ---------------------------------------------------------------------------------

-    DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION
+    DO WHAT YOU WANT TO PUBLIC LICENSE TERMS
+    AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION